vinedsel/react3/README.md

 # react3
-The third hands on for React involving Components.
+The third hands on for React involving Components and Mapping.